yimingp/yimingp.github.io/_team_projects/2_LazerLasso.md

 - Team size:            4 (1 programmer)
 - Platform:             Android Tablet
 - Engine:               Unity 2022
-- Time:                 September 2022 - Decemeber 2022
+- Time:                 September 2022 - December 2022

 ***

 Lazer Lasso is a 2D platformer game designed for android tablets and made with Unity.
-As Lazer Lasso, our main character, your goal is to swing from asteroid-to-asteroid and attack the alien varmints that have stolen your beloved space-cows
+As Lazer Lasso, our main character, your goal is to swing from asteroid-to-asteroid and attack the alien varmints that have stolen your beloved space-cows.

 ***